This information is to be given to all laboratory students at the start of each semester.

 Personal protective clothing and equipment should be selected carefully and used in situations where engineering and administrative controls cannot be used or while such controls are being established.
 CCRI has a Respiratory Protection Program that specifically addresses the problem of respiratory hazards.
 Respirators and dust masks in particular are viewed as less protective than other controls because they rely heavily on each employee's work practices and training to be effective.
 The engineering and administrative controls, which should always be, considered first when reducing or eliminating exposures to hazardous chemicals include:

-The Material Safety Data Sheet (MSDS) will list the personal protective equipment recommended for use with the chemical.
-The MSDS addresses worst case conditions.
+The Safety Data Sheet (SDS) will list the personal protective equipment recommended for use with the chemical.
+The SDS addresses worst case conditions.
 Therefore, all the equipment shown may not be necessary for the specific laboratory scale task.

 Other sections of this manual or the Chemical Safety Coordinator can assist you in determining which personal protective devices are required for each task.
 Remember that there is no harm in being overprotective.
 Appropriate personal protective equipment will be provided to employees.